MicrosoftDocs/winrt-api/windows.system.remotedesktop.provider/remotedesktopconnectionremoteinfo_getforlaunchuri_1938424142.md

 ## -remarks

-This call is made by the remote desktop host app running on the remote desktop.
+This call is made by the remote desktop host service running on the remote desktop.

 ## -see-also